wyattdronen/weather-app/README.md

 ![Alt text](./assets/images/weather-app.jpg?raw=true "screenshot")

+## API and Boostrap
+This weather application uses the OpenWeatherMap API to retrieve weather data for cities.
+It also uses Bootstrap for basic styling and layout.
+I have used localStorage and event listeners to save previous search queries.
+The variables used for the API to fetch are exact to the APIs var names.

 ## Citation
 This repo was cited for using local storage and event listeners to store previous searches and display a 5-day forecast.
 I also refered to this for setting up bootstrap and how to format.